jasperzyzhang/GenderDetect/README.md

 ```

 We also provide a notebookfile 7.
-DLPROJECT2-TestCutout_5squares_size30.ipynb containing the entire data preprocessing, traninig, validation, testing steps for convenience.
+DLPROJECT2-TestCutout_5squares_size30.ipynb containing the entire data preprocessing, training, validation, testing steps for convenience.